orb-lang/espalier/doc/md/peg/mem.md

          end
       end
    end

-   -- this gets every regular rule... now what.
-   -- step one: trim
+   -- After that, all regular rules are settled.
-   for name, Q in pairs(await) do
+   -- So we remove the empty queues and load up our remaining names, which -- are recursive. for name, Q in pairs(await) do
       if #Q == 0 then
          await[name] = nil
+      else
+         shuttle:push(name)
       end
-      -- these are recursive
-      -- what comes after can probably live here end
-   -- so now we need to send what we have to everthing which is still -- awaiting, but keep track of them. for name, Q in pairs(await) do
+   end
-      -- no sense in a bunch of :offqueue we know we don't need haveQ:push(name) end ---[[ for name in haveQ:popAll() do
+   for name in shuttle:popAll() do
       local calls;
       if having[name] then
          calls = having[name]